 Fox and Petchey propose the creation of a central bank they call the “PubCred Bank.”
 This is not a bank where real money is transacted.
 Instead, it works on a form of symbolic coinage they call “PubCreds.”

-The desired outcome to such a symbolic banking system is to distribute the workload of review and avoid cases where authors exploit the time and resources of others without paying back into the system.
+The desired outcome to such a symbolic banking system is to distribute the reviewing workload and avoid freeloaders who exploit the time and resources of others without paying back into the system.

-Under the PubCred system, authors would need to pay into the system before they use it.
+Under the PubCred system, authors are required to pay into the system before they use it.
 Fox and Petchey do allow for “overdrafts,” in which authors may hold negative balances.
-In the case of authors who are unable to pay, journals may provide waivers.
-Participating journals would be forbidden to pay more than one credit for a review (say, to persuade a qualified reviewer to participate), or to waive the fee in order to encourage submission.
+In the case of authors who are unable to pay, editors may provide waivers.
+Nevertheless, participating journals would be forbidden to pay more than one credit for a review (say, to persuade a qualified reviewer to participate), or to waive the fee in order to encourage submission.
 The changes in author behavior would be immediate, write Fox and Petchey:

 This is effectively a means of privatizing the reviewer commons.
 Alternatively, our proposal can be thought of as simply making overexploitation of the reviewer commons impossible.
 Furthermore, individuals who attempt to publish smallest acceptable units (the “salami slicer syndrome”), or who resubmit rejected manuscripts without appropriate revision, would be free to do so, but would pay an appropriate price.